Curriculum vitae 7/2018

-Recent publications include “The investment CAPM,” forthcoming, European Financial Management; “Solving the Diamond-Mortensen-Pissarides model accurately” (with Petrosky-Nadeau), forthcoming, Quantitative Economics; “Digesting anomalies: An investment approach” (with Hou and Xue), Review of Financial Studies, 2015; “A neoclassical interpretation of momentum” (with Liu), Journal of Monetary Economics, 2014; “A supply approach to valuation” (with Belo and Xue), Review of Financial Studies, 2013; “The investment manifesto” (with Lin), Journal of Monetary Economics, 2013.
+Recent publications include: “The CAPM strikes back?
+An equilibrium model with disasters” (with Bai, Hou, Kung, and Li), Journal of Financial Economics, 2019; “Endogenous disasters” (with Petrosky-Nadeau and Kuehn), American Economic Review, 2018; “The investment CAPM,” European Financial Management, 2017; “Digesting anomalies: An investment approach” (with Hou and Xue), Review of Financial Studies, 2015; “A neoclassical interpretation of momentum” (with Liu), Journal of Monetary Economics, 2014; “A supply approach to valuation” (with Belo and Xue), Review of Financial Studies, 2013; “The investment manifesto” (with Lin), Journal of Monetary Economics, 2013.

 Dr. Zhang has extensive teaching interests and experience at the undergraduate, M.B.A., and Ph.D. levels.
 He has taught a variety of courses including Investment Management, Derivative Securities, Capital Markets and Investment Strategy, Corporate Finance, Empirical Methodology in Finance, Theory of Finance, and Advanced Asset Pricing.
 In 2015, he was voted the Outstanding Working Professional MBA Elective Faculty Award recipient at Fisher College of Business, The Ohio State University.